 The Adjutant General

-On June 1, 1942, the POWs formed detachments of 100 men each and were marched to Capas.
+The POWs formed detachments of 100 men each, on June 1st, and were marched to Capas.
 There, they were put in steel boxcars with two Japanese guards.
 At Calumpit, the train was switched onto another line which took it to Cabanatuan.
 The POWs disembarked and were taken to a schoolyard where they were fed cooked rice and onion soup.
 From there, they were marched to Cabanatuan Camp #1 which had been the headquarters of the 91st Philippine Army Division and was known as Camp Pangatian.
 The transfer of the healthier POWs to the camp was completed on June 4th.

-The camp was actually three camps.
+The camp was three camps.
 Cabanatuan #1 housed most of the POWs who had been captured on Bataan and held at Camp O’Donnell.
 Cabanatuan #2 was two miles from Camp 1 and was closed because it lacked an adequate water supply.
 It was later reopened and held Naval POWs.
 Cabanatuan #3 was eight miles from Camp 1 and six miles from Camp 2.
 It housed most of the POWs from Corregidor and was closed on October 30th and the POWs were sent to Camp 1.
+Once in the camp, the POWs were allowed to run the camp.
+The Japanese only entered if they had an issue they wanted to deal with.
+To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
+The reason this was done was that those who did escape and were caught were tortured before they were executed while the other POWs were made to watch.
+It is believed that no POW successfully escaped from the camp.

 The barracks in the camp were built to house 50 POWs, but most had between 60 to 120 POWs in them.
+It appears that the tankers initially lived with their own barracks.
 The POWs slept on double-deck bamboo shelves nine feet wide and eight feet long, without mattresses, bedding, or mosquito netting.
 Many developed sores and became ill.
 The POWs were assigned to barracks which meant that the members of their group lived together and went out on work details together since the Japanese had instituted the “Blood Brothers” rule.
 If one man escaped the other nine men in his group would be executed.
 POWs caught trying to escape were beaten.
 Those who did escape and were caught were tortured before being executed.
 It is not known if any POW successfully escaped from the camp.
 It was said that the Japanese guards would attempt to get the POWs assigned to guard the inside of the fence to come outside the perimeter of the fence.
-If the man did, he was shot and the guards told their commanding officer that the POWs were “trying to escape.”
+If the man did, he was shot and the guards told their commanding officer that the POW was “trying to escape.”

 Rice was the main food given to the POWs fed to them as “lugow” which meant “wet rice.”
 The rice smelled and appeared to have been swept up off the floor.
 The other problem was that the men assigned to be cooks had no idea of how to prepare the rice since they had no experience in cooking it.
 During their time in the camp, they received few vegetables and almost no fruit.
 Once in a while, the POWs received corn to serve to the prisoners.
 From the corn, the cooks would make hominy.
 The prisoners were so hungry that some men would eat the corn cobs.
 This resulted in many men being taken to the hospital to have the cobs removed because they would not pass through the men’s bowels.
 Sometimes they received bread, and if they received fish it was rotten and covered with maggots.